rv2442/Employee_database_app_py/Async HTTP nodemcu/README.md

 Example: Suppose load 1 is ON at 10 PM then load 2 will remain off, load 1 is scheduled to be turned OFF by 3 am then at 3 am load 2 will be turned On.

+The RTC of the the MCU is updated every hour because of its low quality crystal causing time drifts after an hour.